Curriculum, Master in Criminal Justice

 The MCJ is a career-oriented program.
 Each year the department hosts a large career fair to help put students in touch with potential employers and so they can talk directly with professionals working in the field.
 View a Flickr gallery.

-The master of arts in criminal justice (MCJ) includes a core curriculum that emphasizes criminological theory, the relation of law to the criminal justice system, research and data analysis, and criminal justice organizations.
+The master of arts (MA) in criminal justice includes a core curriculum that emphasizes criminological theory, the relation of law to the criminal justice system, research and data analysis, and criminal justice organizations.

 Students tailor the remainder of the degree to their needs and interests by choosing electives from Widener’s extensive offerings.